5jt/dyalog-cookbook/manuscript/03_structure.md

 We've saved the very first version as `z:\code\v01\MyApp.dyalog`.
 Now we take a copy of that and save it as `z:\code\v02\MyApp.dyalog`.
 Alternatively you can download version 2 from the book's website of course.

-Note that compared with version 1 we improve in several ways:
+Note that compared with version 1 we will improve in several ways:

 * We create a DYAPP which will assemble the workspace for us.
 * We define all constants we need in a scripted namespace `Constants` which has a sub-namespace `NINFO` which in turn has a sub-namespace `TYPES`.